- Do firefighters have to do any extra training?

 - Who do I contact if I have additional questions?

-Please e-mail our Public Relations Department at email@example.com.
-The Public Relations Manager will funnel your question to the appropriate person and send you a response back.
+Please e-mail our Community Relations Director at MFD-DIR-CR@milwaukee.gov.
+The Community Relations Director will funnel your question to the appropriate person and send you a response.

-- How do I get a free smoke detector installed in my home?
+- How do I get a free smoke alarm installed in my home?

-If you live in a single-family home or duplex, please call the smoke detector hotline at 286-8980.
-If you live in a apartment building, please contact Department of Neighborhood Services at 286-2268.
+If you live in a single-family home or duplex, please call the Smoke Alarm Hotline at (414) 286-8980.
+If you live in a apartment building, please contact Department of Neighborhood Services at (414) 286-2268.